eryxcoop/crypto-docs/src/crypto/curves.md

 This property is crazy.
 It states that adding $A$ with itself one more time, is equivalent to multiplying $t$ with itself in $\mathbb{F}_q$ one more time.
 It mixes two different worlds.
 The main algorithm for computing pairings is divided in two steps the **Miller loop** and the **final exponentiation**.
 Most optimizations efforts use properties of specific curves in order to reduce the size of the loop or the exponentiation.

 TODO: talk about G1, G2, and field extensions.
+Maybe do a chapter specific to curves, and keep this more simple.